 3. Sedona Star Gazing

-The clear desert skies make for great night-time viewing.
-The stars in the sky are sensational and something that you will not experience in the city.
-Indeed, there are few better places to stargaze in the whole of the USA than Arizona.
+Sedona’s skies make for great night-time viewing.
+The stars in the sky are sensational and something that you will not experience normally.

 4. Camping in Oak Creek Canyon